Perturbation expansions and error bounds for the truncated singular value decomposition: Error bounds for the -TSVD

 Let us consider the first-order expansion in (\ref{equ:1str}).
 One trivial bound on the approximation error can be derived as follows (see details in Appendix~\ref{apdx:bound0}): \begin{lemma} Let $\bm X \in \R^{m \times n}$ be a rank-$r$ matrix.
 For any $\bm \Delta \in \R^{m \times n}$ and any valid choice of subspace decomposition of $\bm X + \bm \Delta$, we have

-\end{lemma} Lemma~\ref{lem:bound0} suggests that for large ${\bm \Delta}$, the approximation error grows at most linearly in norm of $\bm \Delta$.
+\end{lemma} Lemma~\ref{lem:bound0} suggests that for large ${\bm \Delta}$, the approximation error grows at most linearly in the norm of $\bm \Delta$.
 However, for small $\bm \Delta$, the aforementioned bound is not tight since Corollary~\ref{COR:1ST} implies the error should be in the order of $\norm{\bm \Delta}_F^2$.
 In order to tighten the bound for the small perturbation, we need to develop a different approach that is more meticulous about intermediate inequalities.
-We state our main result regarding the global error bound on the first-order approximation of the $r$-TSVD in the following theorem. \begin{theorem} Let $\bm X \in \R^{m \times n}$ be a rank-$r$ matrix.
+We state our main result regarding the global error bound on the first-order approximation of the $r$-TSVD as follows. \begin{theorem} Let $\bm X \in \R^{m \times n}$ be a rank-$r$ matrix.
 Then, for any $\bm \Delta \in \R^{m \times n}$ and any valid choice of subspace decomposition of $\bm X + \bm \Delta$, the first-order Taylor expansion of the $r$-TSVD about $\bm X$ is given by